Manage hosted tile layers

 The replacement vector tile layer (ServiceAreasUpdateSept) has been deleted.

-5. In October, one of your service representatives goes on extended leave, and you hire a temporary worker who starts work on October 7.
-You update the service representative attribute information for that area and publish a replacement layer named ServiceAreasUpdateOct.
+4. In this example scenario, in October, one of your service representatives goes on extended leave, and you hire a temporary worker who starts work on October 7.

-At the end of this process for this specific example, you have the following three vector tile layers:
+At the end of this process for this specific example, you have the following vector tile layers:

 • ServiceAreas—This is your production vector tile layer that now contains service area updates current to October 7, 2019.